temporalio/documentation/docs/typescript/clients.md

   args: ['foo', 'bar', 'baz'], // this is typechecked against workflowFn's args });

-// Just using string name; no need to import Workflow, but less type safety const result = await client.execute<string>('example', {
+// Just using string name; no need to import Workflow, but no type inference import { WorkflowStartOptions } from '@temporalio/client';
-  args: [123], // not typechecked
-});
-// `result` of type string
+type WFType = (key: number) => Promise<string>; // arg types intentionally wrong to prove a point const result = await client.execute<string>('example', {
+  args: [123], // typechecked, but actually wrong at runtime because wrong type signature } as WorkflowStartOptions<WFType>);
 ```

 `client.execute` is useful for short lived workflows that you don't need to interact with after they start, beyond just waiting for a return value.